Module 5: Heredity

 A focused answer to the HSC Biology Module 5 dot point on Mendelian inheritance.
 Mendel's laws, dominant vs recessive alleles, Punnett squares step by step, monohybrid and dihybrid crosses, the standard 3:1 and 9:3:3:1 ratios, and worked HSC past exam questions.

 A focused answer to the HSC Biology Module 5 dot point on sex-linked (X-linked) inheritance.
-Why X-linked recessive disorders affect males more than females, the standard worked Punnett squares for carrier mothers, named examples (haemophilia, colour blindness, Duchenne muscular dystrophy), and worked HSC past exam questions.
+Why X-linked recessive disorders affect males more than females, the standard worked Punnett squares for carrier mothers, named examples (haemophilia, colour blindness, Duchenne muscular dystrophy), the criss-cross pedigree pattern, and worked HSC past exam questions.

 Inquiry Question 2: How important is it for genetic material to be replicated exactly?

 A focused answer to the HSC Biology Module 5 dot point on DNA replication.
-The semi-conservative model, the enzymes involved (helicase, primase, DNA polymerase, ligase), the leading and lagging strands, and the standard worked exam example.
+The semi-conservative model, the enzymes (helicase, primase, DNA polymerase, ligase), leading and lagging strands, how mitosis and meiosis differ, and how accurate replication maintains continuity of species, with worked HSC exam examples.

 A focused answer to the HSC Biology Module 5 dot point on meiosis.
 The two divisions, crossing over and independent assortment as sources of genetic variation, comparison with mitosis, and how gamete formation maintains chromosome number across generations.